w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::info Staked tokens can be used in governance

-While a token is locked, you can still use it for voting and [staking](./learn-staking.md).
+While the tokens are locked, you can still use them for voting and [staking](./learn-staking.md).
 You are only prohibited from transferring these tokens to another account. **See the section about [OpenGov locks](#voting-on-a-referendum), and learn more about locks on the [Balances page](./learn-account-balances.md#locks).**